Course Outline

 Goal:

-To demonstrate your knowledge and skills in researching, designing and communicating a sustainable health promotion strategy portfolio that addresses determinants of a complex health and wellbeing priority for a priority population.
+To demonstrate your knowledge and skills in designing a sustainable health promotion strategy portfolio that addresses the socio-ecological determinants of a complex health and wellbeing issue for a priority population.

 Format:

-In groups of three or four, you will work collaboratively to design and orally present an evidence-based portfolio of strategies for a health and wellbeing priority in a selected community.
+In groups of three or four, you will work collaboratively to design and report an evidence-based portfolio of strategies for a health and wellbeing issue in a selected community.

-Your presentation will include: an introduction to the health and wellbeing priority being addressed; justification for the priority population/community; explanation of how key best-practice health promotion principles have been addressed; summary of the evidence used to design the strategy portfolio; strategy portfolio, including theoretical basis and capacity to address determinants of the health and wellbeing priority; references.
+Your strategy portfolio will include: an introduction to the health and wellbeing issue being addressed; justification for the priority population/community; summary of the evidence used to design the strategy portfolio; strategy portfolio, including theoretical basis and capacity to address the socio-ecological determinants of the health and wellbeing issue; references using Vancouver JAMA style referencing.

-Further details on how to design a strategy portfolio and the oral presentation and peer critique requirements will be available on Canvas.
+Further details on how to approach and structure the strategy portfolio and peer-review templates will be available on Canvas.

 Criteria: